upb-lea/FEM_Magnetics_Toolbox/documentation/source/user_guide_model_creation.rst

    import femmt as fmt

-   geo = fmt.MagneticComponent(component_type=fmt.ComponentType.Inductor, working_directory=working_directory, silent=False)
+   geo = fmt.MagneticComponent(simulation_type=fmt.SimulationType.FreqDomain,
+                                component_type=fmt.ComponentType.Transformer, working_directory=working_directory,
+                                verbosity=fmt.Verbosity.ToConsole, is_gui=is_test)

+The ``simulation_type`` specifies the type of simulation to be performed.

+- If set to ``FreqDomain``, indicating a frequency domain simulation.
+- If set to ``TimeDomain``, indicating a time domain simulations.

+The ``Verbosity`` controls the level of detail in the output.

-Note about the silent-flag.
-In case of False, all outputs are printed in the terminal.
-In case of True, no command line outputs are shown.
+- If set to ``ToConsole``, all outputs are printed in the terminal.
+- If set to ``ToFile``, all outputs are written to files.
+- If set to ``Silent``, no command line outputs are shown.

 This simple feature significantly speeds up simulation time, especially for many automated simulations.

+The ``is_gui`` bool asks at first startup for onelab-path.
+It is a distinction between GUI and command line and is defaults to False in command-line-mode.

 Creating a core
 ------------------